stephanlphilips/core_tools/docs/source/GUI_for_gates.md

 Using a GUI
 -----------

-This is by far the easiest method, the GUI can be opened by calling:
+This is by far the easiest method for modifying the virtual gate matrix, the GUI can be opened by calling:
 ```python
 from core_tools.GUI.virt_gate_matrix_qml.gui_controller import virt_gate_matrix_GUI
 virt_gate_matrix_GUI()